studywysc/studywysc.github.io/docs/_docs/study.md

 ,pleave
 ```

-Now, have some fun out there and whenever a question or suggestion arises, don’t hesitate to put it in **`#support`** or you directly ask members in our channels – they will all gladly help you 😊
+Now, have some fun out there and whenever a question or suggestion arises, don’t hesitate to put it in **`#support`** or to directly ask members in our channels – they will all gladly help you 😊

 ### Notifications